 PCA (Principal Component Analysis) is a core data science technique for not only understanding colinearity of independent variables in a dataset, but can provide a reduced dimensional model by rotating your high-D data into lower dimensions.
 Here’s some quick info on getting PCA in Spotfire.
-If you want more info on PCA, of course check out Wikipedia.
+If you want more info on PCA, of course check out Wikipedia or a great interactive example on Setosa.

 I often use PCA as a first step when I get a dataset to understand which variables have a strong relationship and how much “information” is stored in it.
 By looking at the variation explained in each Principal Component, you get a sense for how much unique information is in each variable (and which ones are worth holding on to for analysis).
 PCA can’t handle categorical variables, so you would need to dummy code them prior to analysis.